 Viggo Mortensen kept his sword with him at all times off set so that he could remain in character.
 He was questioned several times by police after reviewing his training sessions with the sword and being spotted by members of the public.

 When Frodo is leafing through Bilbo's Book in Rivendell, a page with dwarven runes is shown.
 The runes translate thus: "Stand by the grey stone when the thrush knocks, and the setting sun with the last light of Durin's Day will shine upon the keyhole."
 This is a reference (actually a direct copy) to a map in the book "The Hobbit" and the runes tell of the secret entrance into The Lonely Mountain.
+Another page Frodo turns to shows two illustrations of swords on one page, and a key on the other.
+Whilst varying visually from their movie counterparts, these swords are none other than Glamdring and Orcrist, the two swords Bilbo and the Dwarves find in the troll cave.
+The key is of the key used to enter The Lonely Mountain.

 After the New Zealand premiere, director Peter Jackson joined the actors who played the nine members of the Fellowship by getting a commemorative tattoo of his own.
 While their tattoos were the Elvish symbol for "9", Jackson received an Elvish "10".